Anne F. O'Berry

 Battered Women’s Clemency Project, Tallahassee, Florida.
 Co-Director, 1996.

-St. Thomas University Law School, Miami, FL.
+St. Thomas University Law School, Miami, Florida.
 Adjunct Professor, 1997.
 Taught Race and the Law, and Interviewing, Counseling and Negotiating.

 Fourth District Court of Appeal, West Palm Beach, Florida.
 Central Staff Attorney, 1997 to 2000.